css911/RedditEngineClone-DOSP4Project/README.md

 A Zipf distribution model is used to simulate subreddit popularity.

 ## Demo Video
-Watch the project in action: YouTube Link
+Watch the project in action: https://www.youtube.com/watch?v=WBC6-x98zAc

 ## Contributors
 Chetan Shinde (UFID: 92044184)